C-Pol: Point charge perturbation scheme for mapping tensor moment surfaces: Computational details

-For comparison we calculate the same electrostatic properties using Gaussian 16\cite{g16}.
+For the method validation presented in the Results section, G16 is used to compute the polarizability tensors $\alpha$, $A$, and $C$.
+These calculations are performed with the PBE functional and, in analogy to the GPAW setup, repeated with BLYP for comparison.
 In all calculations symmetry detection was turned-off (to prevent it from influencing the symmetry of the polarizability tensors) and an SCF convergence tolerance of the wavefunctions is set to $10^{-10}$ a.u..
-The CBS limit for the energies in each perturbation scenario is extrapolated from energies calculated using the aug-cc-pVDZ, aug-cc-pVTZ and aug-cc-pVQZ basis sets (see Appendix \ref{app:CBS}).
+The CBS limit for the energies in each perturbation scenario is extrapolated from energies calculated using the aug-cc-pVDZ, aug-cc-pVTZ and aug-cc-pVQZ basis sets (see Appendix \ref{app:CBS}) to eliminate basis-set dependence.
 All molecules are relaxed using the corresponding basis-set, prior to application of the energy-based scheme.
 The polarizabilities (specifically A and C) are de-traced following the method outlined in the Section 1 of the SI.
+For the NWChem and PySCF calculations, the self-consistent field (SCF) procedure is carried out within a restricted Kohn-Sham (RKS) formalism using the PBE exchange-correlation functional, and the resulting properties are likewise extrapolated to the CBS limit.
+The convergence tests with respect to field/field-gradient perturbation and basis-set size are presented in section 5 of the SI.

-In order to provide a description on how well the calculated moments and polarizabilities represent the potential energy surface, the potential on a fixed iso-surface for H$_2$O and CO$_2$ dimer systems are calculated using GPAW ($V_\mathrm{QM}$) and from the Buckingham expression ($V_\mathrm{MM}$) using the moments and polarizabilities.
-In order to find a self-consistent solution (the converged dipole and quadrupole tensors on the individual monomers) to the coupled electrostatic equations for two molecules an iterative procedure implemented in the SCME code is used \cite{Wikfield2013} (see Appendix \ref{app:SCME}).
+In order to benchmark the moment-based implementation against an analytical response method such as coupled-perturbed Hartree-Fock (CPHF), we performed reference calculations using a C-Pol wrapper around Psi4 to compute the dipole-dipole polarizability $\alpha$ via the QMMM interface, alongside the native CPHF response formalism for the water monomer.
+For each approach, static Cartesian polarizability tensor components $\alpha_{x,x}$, $\alpha_{y,y}$, and $\alpha_{z,z}$ were evaluated at the Hartree-Fock level employing Dunning's augmented correlation-consistent basis sets (aug-cc-pVDZ, aug-cc-pVTZ, and aug-cc-pVQZ), followed by a simple complete-basis-set (CBS) extrapolation (as in the case of NWChem and PySCF).
+The QMMM and CPHF calculated $\alpha$ tensor elements and wall clock timings are reported in Table~\ref{Tab:h2ocphf}.
+To investigate emergent properties such as the electrostatic potential when expressed as a function of the calculated multipole moments and polarizabilities, a direct comparison with the QM electrostatic potential computed in GPAW was performed.
+This was done using multipoles obtained following the self-consistent field (SCF) procedure described in Appendix \ref{app:SCF}.